patzsantos/e-portfolio-uoeo/README.md

 Hi, I'm Patricia from Manila.

-This is my the branch for the OOP branch of the PG Cert Computer Science course offered by University of Essex Online.
+This is the branch for the OOP module of the PG Cert Computer Science course offered by University of Essex Online.
 My e-portfolio can be found [here](https://patzsantos.github.io/e-portfolio-uoeo/).

 ### Units 1-12